paulgibbs/Welcome-Pack/readme.txt

 == Description ==

 Welcome Pack is a BuddyPress plugin that enhances the new user experience.
-When a user registers on your site, you may want to automatically send them a friend or group invitation, and send them a welcome message.
-This plugin lets you do that.
+When a user registers on your site, Welcome Pack lets you automatically send them a friend or group invitation, or a welcome message.
+You can also customise the default emails sent by BuddyPress to ensure that they match the brand and tone of your site.

 == Installation ==

 1. Install via WordPress Plugins administration page.
 1. Activate the plugin on the blog running BuddyPress.
-1. Visit Settings > Welcome Pack to configure.
+1. Visit the BuddyPress > Welcome Pack menu to configure.

 == Upgrade Notice ==
-= 1.6 =
+= 2.0 =
-Rewritten for BuddyPress 1.2.
+Added email customisation options and revamped the admin UI.
+Configuration page moved to underneath the "BuddyPress" menu.
+You will need to re-enter all of your settings.

 == Change log ==
+* 2.00 - Added email customisation and revamped admin page.
+You will need to re-enter all of your configuration settings, sorry.
 * 1.64 - Welcome Message sender dropdown now shows >20 users, and minor tweaks to attempt to resolve error messages that some installs are experiencing.
 * 1.63 - User registration being ignored in most cases on WP installs, and the Welcome Message sender name not appearing on the message, are both fixed.
 Error on updating the wpmu-edit.php page on MU is fixed, too.
 * 1.61 - Fixes error disabling the plugin on WP and now shows >20 users and groups in the settings.